padogrid/bundle-hazelcast-4n5-app-perf_test_session-cluster-session/README.md

 ## Use Case

 You are storing user session objects in multiple Hazelcast maps.
-A single user session touches multiple maps and when the user is idle for some time, you want to end the session and remove all the entries that belong to that particular session from all the maps.
+A single user session touches one or more maps and when the user is idle for some time, you want to end the session and remove all the entries that belong to that particular session from all the relevant maps.
 To achieve this, you decide to use the session ID (typically UUID) as a prefix to all the keys that you are storing in the maps.
-You also configure the maps with `max-idle-seconds`, but since each map times out individually, the session entries would expire undeterministically.
-For example, some entries may expire earlier than others if there were no activities.
-But you want to be able deterministcally expire all the session entries only when the session times out.
+You also configure the maps with `max-idle-seconds`, but since each map times out individually, the session entries would expire undeterministically, i.e., some entries may expire earlier than others if there were no activities.
+Your task is to deterministcally expire all the entries from the relevant maps at the same time when the session times out.

 ## `SessionExpirationService` Plugin

 The provided `SessionExpirationService` plugin solves this use case by adding an `EntryExpiredListener` to the primary map that gets updated for all session activities.
-If an entry expires in the primary map, then the listener expires (or removes) that entry's session relevant entries from all other maps.
-To lighten the load on the cluster, `SessionExpirationService` spawns a thread with a blocking queue that takes on removal tasks.
+If an entry expires in the primary map, then the listener also expires (or removes) that session's entries from all the relevant maps.
+To lighten the load on the cluster, `SessionExpirationService` spawns a thread with a blocking queue that takes on the removal tasks.

 ## Installation Steps